problems with morpho's eml parser

 If this is what is causing the trouble, you can try fixing it by putting some

 description in the description tags.

-#4 Updated by Margaret O'Brien almost 16 years ago
+#4 Updated by Margaret O'Brien over 16 years ago

 You needed an example of morpho creating some bad eml.
 There are two files at